-The California Department of Transportation (Caltrans), as assigned by the Federal Highway Administration (FHWA), has prepared this Environmental Impact Report/Environmental Assessment (EIR/EA), which examines the potential environmental impacts of the alternatives being considered for the proposed project located in Nevada County, California.
+Caltrans, as assigned by the Federal Highway Administration (FHWA), has prepared this Final Environmental Impact Report/Environmental Assessment (EIR/EA) for the proposed project located in Nevada County, California.
 Caltrans is the lead agency under the National Environmental Policy Act (NEPA).
 Caltrans is the lead agency under the California Environmental Quality Act (CEQA).
-The document tells you why the project is being proposed, what alternatives we have considered for the project, how the existing environment could be affected by the project, the potential impacts of each of the alternatives, and the proposed avoidance, minimization, and/or mitigation measures.
+The document tells you why the project is being proposed, what alternatives have been considered for the project, how the existing environment could be affected by the project, the potential impacts of each of the alternatives, and the proposed avoidance, minimization, and/or mitigation measures.
+The Draft Environmental Impact Report/Environmental Assessment circulated to the public for 45 days between August 25, 202 and October 8, 2021.
+Comments received during this period are included in Chapter 4.
+Elsewhere throughout this document, a vertical line in the margin indicates a change made since the draft document circulation.
+Minor editorial changes and clarifications have not been so indicated.
+Additional copies of this document and the related technical studies are available for review at Caltrans, District 3, 703 B Street, Marysville, CA 95901.
+This document may be downloaded at the following website https://dot.ca.gov/caltrans-near-me/district-3/d3- programs/d3-environmental/d3-environmental-docs.